jusch2109/AAMAS_Markov_Games/README.md

 extra:
 List of two strings used when loading trained agents.
 Each string is a two-letter code.

+For the evaluation we ran the run_simulation_challenger and run_simulation_jal.
 The first letter is the type of the agent; the second is the type it was trained against.
 For example, ["qr", "qq"] loads a Q-learning agent trained vs Random, and a Q-learning agent trained vs another Q-learning agent.
 Some agent combinations may not have trained models available.